Christian Hageseth

 Christian Hageseth is an American entrepreneur, author, marijuana rights advocate and business owner.
 He was born in Pensacola, Florida, and grew up in Fort Collins, Colorado.
 He graduated from Arizona State University in 1992 with a degree in Political Science.
-He is the founder of Green Man Cannabis, an award-winning marijuana cultivation and dispensary business in Denver, Colorado.
-He is also the founder of American Cannabis Partners (ACP), a cannabis business development firm, which is developing the Colorado Cannabis Ranch.
+He is the founder of Green Man Cannabis and American Cannabis Partners.
 Hageseth is the author of Big Weed: An Entrepreneur's High Stakes Adventures in the Budding Legal Marijuana Business, published in 2015 by Macmillan.

-Hageseth is a father of four girls.
-Prior to opening his first dispensary, in 2009, he founded an ice cream business and several related real estate finance businesses.
-He has worked in the marijuana industry full-time since July 2009.

 Author

 In 2015, Hageseth published his first book, Big Weed: An Entrepreneur's High Stakes Adventures in the Budding Legal Marijuana Business (Macmillan, 2015) with co-author Joseph D’Agnese.
 Through Big Weed, Hageseth paints a picture of the evolution of legal marijuana, describing his journey from complete newcomer in 2009 to winning multiple Cannabis Cups (the industry's highest award for product excellence) and planning the Colorado Cannabis Ranch.
 He concludes the book with his predictions for the future of the industry, based on his own experience.